 While you could interview everyone who leaves your company, HBR suggests that “the organizations with the most-progressive programs prioritized high potentials and stars over others.
 [And] high potentials are generally knowledgeable about the company and likely to know more about competitors because they are often recruitment targets.”

-Exit interview questions boil down to learning three things:
+Effective exit interview questions boil down to learning three things:

 - What motivated your employee’s departure